adkelley/project-euler-clojure/README.md

-# My solutions to the Project Euler problems in Clojure
+# My solutions to the Project Euler problems written in Clojure

 **See** [Project Euler](https://projecteuler.net/about) for background